-3.2.2.6 Take Precautions in Practicing Yoga during Pregnancy
+3.2.2.6 Precautions While Practising Yoga In Pregnancy

 You can practice Yoga during pregnancy, but you need to take expert Yoga Instructors advice on the type of Yoga to be done and for other precautions.
 If precautions are not taken, there could be a complication in pregnancy and person may face abortion also.